odd-io/cesium_3d_native/README.md

   }
 ```

-You will see that there is no actual viewport or rendering logic here - this is why we suggest extending `BaseTilesetRenderer` to implement your own.
+You will see that there is no actual viewport or rendering logic here; we suggest extending `TilesetRenderer` to implement your own.

 ### cesium_native